-Phase I includes a bicycle/pedestrian bridge over Barton Creek at MoPac, the restriping of the southbound lanes of MoPac at the bridge over Barton Creek to improve motor vehicle congestion, and improved bicycle and pedestrian connections to Southwest Parkway, Loop 360, and other planned trails in the area (the Violet Crown Trail and the Oak Hills Neighborhood Trail System).
+A new bicycle/pedestrian bridge over Barton Creek at MoPac, the restriping of the southbound lanes of MoPac at the bridge over Barton Creek to improve motor vehicle congestion, and improved bicycle and pedestrian connections to Southwest Parkway, Loop 360, and other planned trails in the area (the Violet Crown Trail and the Oak Hills Neighborhood Trail System).

-Phase II includes a bicycle/pedestrian bridge over Loop 360 at MoPac.
+A bicycle/pedestrian bridge over Loop 360 at MoPac.